cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

                                     api_id)
 ```

-The `ProofVerifyWithPseudonym` operation is described in detail in Appendix (#detailed-proof-verification-with-pseudonym).
+The `ProofVerifyWithNym` operation is described in detail in Appendix (#detailed-proof-verification-with-pseudonym).

 # Core Operations